Clarity-Digital-Twin/brain-go-brrr/ROADMAP.md

 # THIS IS WRONG (data leakage):
 # threshold = find_threshold(test_data)  # ❌ NEVER DO THIS
 ```
-- [ ] Test on full TUAB canonical split (patient-level, no leakage)
+- [ ] Test on full TUAB canonical split (use official TUH patient-level splits, no leakage)
 - [ ] Document specificity at multiple sensitivity levels
 - [ ] Create comparison table vs classical methods
 - [ ] Generate reproducible results bundle with provenance.json